auth0/docs/articles/architecture-scenarios/checklists.md

 ---
 # Implementation Planning Checklists

-Click the each link below to download a checklist that corresponds to a phase in the SDLC (Software Development Lifecycle).
+Click the links below to download a checklist that corresponds to a phase in the SDLC (Software Development Lifecycle).
 You can open the checklist in any spreadsheet application and customize them to suit your needs.

 ## ![](/media/articles/architecture-scenarios/checklists/file_type_icons-02.png) [Analyze Checklist](/media/articles/architecture-scenarios/checklists/Analyze-Checklist.xlsx)